COVID-19 antibody testSARS CoV-2 antibody test; COVID-19 serologic test; COVID 19 - past infection

 Even if you tested negative, there are steps you should take to avoid getting infected or spreading the virus.
-These include practicing social distancing and wearing a face mask.
+These include practicing physical distancing and wearing a face mask.

 Wearing a face mask

-When you wear a face mask in public, it helps protect other people from possible infection with COVID-19.
-Other people who wear masks help protect y...Read Article Now Book Mark Article
+In places where COVID-19 is spreading, wearing a face mask in public helps protect other people from possible infection with COVID-19.
+Other people ...Read Article Now Book Mark Article

 What Abnormal Results Mean